Authors: Oliver Lukitsch, Thomas Fundneider

-We have been witnessing a major shift in our learning landscapes for some time now, especially in higher education.
-The importance of the generalist has declined and that of experts has increased, we are faced with exponential knowledge growth, and accumulated knowledge is more accessible to us through digitization than ever before.
+We have been witnessing a major shift in our learning landscapes, especially in higher education.
+The importance of the generalist has declined and that of experts has increased.
+We are faced with exponential knowledge growth, and the accumulated knowledge is more accessible to us than ever before, through digitization.

 The digitization of our knowledge economy also means that our visions of the future of our educational landscapes are almost visions of virtual spaces.
 According to this vision, physical space will continue to be needed, but it will be degraded to a basal infrastructure that by itself does not fulfill any primary educational function.
 The age of ubiquitously accessible knowledge seems to be pushing physical space into the background.

 In this blog post, we want to show that we must not only critically observe this development but also highlight the essential importance of the physical, built environment for educational spaces.
 Our point is this: smart knowledge technologies will lead to those human competencies becoming more important that cannot be outsourced to the digital domain.
 But it is precisely these competencies that require the physical, built learning environment to be developed positively.